Skip to main content

 The project

-This family had been living in a 100 sqm 4-room apartment on Rue de la Pompe for 8 years.
+The family had lived in a 100 sqm four-room flat on Rue de la Pompe for 8 years.
 With three growing children, the need for separate bedrooms and outdoor space was pressing.
-The children attended schools in the Victor Hugo area: changing arrondissement was not an option.
+The children went to schools in the Victor Hugo area, so changing arrondissement was not an option.

-The couple had an unusual criterion: a private outdoor space.
-Balcony or terrace, ideally at least 15 sqm, so the children could play outside without going to the park.
-This criterion drastically reduced the available stock in the 16th.
+The couple had one unusual requirement: private outdoor space.
+A balcony or terrace, ideally at least 15 sqm, so the children could play outside without going to the park.
+That single criterion sharply narrowed the available stock in the 16th.

 The search strategy